gemfarmer/github_webhook/blog_posts/2017-02-02-cloud-gov-is-now-fedramp-authorized.md

 This is Open Source software.
 More Open Source software created by the U.S. Government

+How many times must a post be edited, before you can call it Open Source.
 <figure class="blog-figure-center">
   <img src="{{site.baseurl}}{{page.images[0]}}" alt="The cloud.gov logo" height="67">
   <img src="{{site.baseurl}}{{page.images[1]}}" alt="The fed ramp logo" height="67">